-We offer a diverse collection of high-value data sets and partner with several data sources around the world.
+PHS offers a diverse collection of high-value data sets and partners with several data custodians around the world.

-Effective population health research requires rich and diverse data with opportunities for potential linkage and long-term follow-up.
+Effective population health research requires rich and diverse data with opportunities for linkage to social and environmental determinants of health and long-term follow-up.
 Stanford PHS offers access to a growing portfolio of population-level data to Stanford researchers and affiliates.
-These diverse data covering precision and representation of the population are a catalyst for transdisciplinary research and enable researchers to study a myriad of vital outcomes.
+These diverse data are a catalyst for transdisciplinary research and enable researchers to study a myriad of vital outcomes.

-An overview of the datasets available from PHS is below.
+An overview of the datasets available at PHS is below.

-DATASET DATASET TYPE POPULATION SMALLEST GEO UNIT SAMPLE SIZE DATE RANGE TIME TO ACCESS STRENGTH
+DATASET DATASET TYPE SMALLEST GEO UNIT SAMPLE SIZE DATE RANGE

 SEER and CA Cancer Registry -